 To handle this situation, you have to register to use a push notification service provider like FCM or APNs, enable Mobile Push on the Admin Portal, and prepare your message's payload accordingly.

-When the Mobile Push Gateway is enabled, you may associate unique mobile device tokens to PubNub channel names.
+When the Mobile Push Notifications feature is enabled, you may associate unique mobile device tokens to PubNub channel names.
 Once this association is made, when a message is published to a channel, all associated devices will receive that message via their associated FCM or APNs service.

 It's a common misconception about PubNub that the PubNub service is aware of whether the app is in the foreground or background and sends message using the appropriate delivery path.
 This is incorrect.